BenKadosh1/IDD-Fa19-Lab2/README.md

 **c.
 What was one mistake you made when wiring up the display?
 How did you fix it?**

+One mistake I originally made was forgetting to connect to pin 3 of the LCD.
+Before connecting to a power source I double checked everything and noticed I was missing a connection.

 **d.
 What line of code do you need to change to make it flash your name instead of "Hello World"?**

 Line54 in the built-in code for display